Sima de los Huesos hominins: Torso

-The pelvic cavity of "Elvis" (a male) is so wide that a modern human baby would be able to pass through it; and a female's would have been even wider.
-This could indicate the Sima de los Huesos hominins were born with a bigger head and brain volume.
-A broad pelvis would impede abduction at the hip joint, and was compensated by flaring iliac crests and a long femoral neck.
-Still, this would have made movement much more energetically expensive, especially over long distances, compared to modern humans.
+The pelvic cavity of "Elvis" (a male) is so wide that a modern human baby would be able to pass through it; a female's would have been even wider.
+This could indicate that the Sima de los Huesos hominins were born with a larger head and brain volume.
+A broad pelvis would impede abduction at the hip joint, and was offset by a flaring iliac crest and a long femoral neck.
+This would still have made movement more energetically expensive, especially over long distances, than for modern humans.

-Like in Neanderthals, the atlas (first neck vertebra) is wide dorsoventrally (probably related to the large foramen magnum, where the spine connects into the skull), and the axis is craniocadually (top-to-bottom) shortened.
+The atlas (first neck vertebra) is wide dorsoventrally, like in Neanderthals (probably related to the large foramen magnum, where the spine connects to the skull); the axis is shortened top to bottom.
 The atlanto-axial joint (between the atlas and axis, important in rotating the neck) is mediolaterally expanded.
-Like other archaic humans, the spinous process (jutting straight out of the vertebra) of the 6th and 7th neck vertebrae are long and horizontal — although it is shorter and more inclined than in Neanderthals.
-The shorter and more stabilized neck of Neanderthals and the Sima de los Huesos hominins could be related to balance with the broad chest and pelvis; the semicircular canals in the inner ear (which affect balance) are similar to those of Neanderthals, but the posterior canal is lower and the anterior canal does not exhibit the same degree of torsion.
-The differences, if functional, could be related to the larger average body size of the Sima de los Huesos hominins.
+Like other archaic humans, the spinous process (jutting out of the vertebra) of the sixth and seventh neck vertebrae are long and horizontal (although it is shorter and more inclined than in Neanderthals).
+The shorter, more stable neck of Neanderthals and the Sima de los Huesos hominins could be related to balance with the broad chest and pelvis; the semicircular canals in the inner ear (which affect balance) are similar to those of Neanderthals, but the posterior canal is lower and the anterior canal does not have the same degree of torsion.
+If functional, the differences could be related to the larger average body size of the Sima de los Huesos hominins.

-Like in Neanderthals, the lumbar vertebrae (lower spine) exhibit less curvature (hypolordosis, "flatback") than in modern humans.
-Like in modern humans, Turkana Boy, and the australopithecine Paranthropus robustus, the transverse processes jut out of the vertebra dorsolaterally (from the sides angled back), whereas the dorsal (back) orientation is not seen in Neanderthals.
+Like Neanderthals, the lumbar vertebrae (lower spine) exhibit lumbar hypolordosis (a flatter lower back) than modern humans.
+Like modern humans, Turkana Boy, and the australopithecine Paranthropus robustus, the transverse processes jut out of the vertebra dorsolaterally (from the sides, angled back); dorsal (back) orientation is not seen in Neanderthals.